It is with deep gratitude that I post the words of others who have worked with us – my thanks to the horses for making it all possible.

 -Rami Balat, Business Owner, San Francisco, CA

-Later in the day, our class worked with the horses and Ashley in groups and one-on-one.
+Our class worked with the horses and Ashley in groups and one-on-one.
 Through these exercises, I learned more about how I approach leadership and work as part of a team.
 The exercises helped me be curious, experiment, and succeed in accomplishing challenging exercises.
 Ashley really ensures a supportive, safe and engaging day working with the horses.
 With her experience with the horses and in the business world, Ashley helped me apply learning from the ranch to the office and beyond.”

 -Amy Donovan, from a Leadership Retreat Day in Petaluma, CA